 Once a company has passed the initial negative screen, it is scrutinized by the Investment Manager's investment team before admission into the investible universe.
 This next stage further refines the population of companies based on the "Quality Growth" criteria, detailed above in the Investment Objective and Policy section for each Fund.
 The Investment Manager takes ESG characteristics into account when assessing Quality Growth criteria, which provide the framework for the analysis of the factors of a business that will ensure its sustainable development.
 The Investment Manager assesses these criteria on a fundamental basis, using quantitative and qualitative tools.
 As part of these Quality Growth tests, analysts adhere to both the 'spirit' and the 'letter' of each criterion in order to test adherence.
-Companies that are determined to have significant ESG risks are excluded through the Investment Manager's tests for Quality Growth.
+Companies that are determined to have significant ESG risks are excluded through the Investment Manager's exclusive search for growth process that eliminates companies that do not meet the Investment Manager's tests for Quality Growth.